zeke/old.zeke.heroku.com/source/_posts/2012-09-11-macvim-icon-y-u-so-nineties.markdown

   {% img no-border /images/extra/macvim_icons.png %}
 </a>

+To install this icon, download [MacVim.icns](http://cl.ly/0f18090S3d2W/download/MacVim.icns) and replace the one in `MacVim.app/Contents/Resources`.

 I've heard it said before that you have to try vim **five times** before you stick to it -- here's to round two!